manngo/html-tools/README.md

 There are also some additional tools to help with setting up pages and some common preferences.

+You can download the latest version [here](http://komodoide.com/resources/addons/manngo--htmltools) …

 Tools Include:

 * Instant HTML